owenthereal/jekyll_and_hyde/README.markdown

 	> jh list [SEARCH]
 	> jh help [TASK]

 The "github" task is to set up branching information for GitHub Pages.
-The "list" task is to list the available tasks by giving it an optional SEARCH terms.
-The "help" is to display the usage for a specific task.
+The "list" task is to list all the available tasks by giving it an optional SEARCH term.
+The "help" task is to display usage for a specific task.

 # Demo